chizhang92/starter-hugo-academic/content/publication/zhang2022pviextractor/index.md

 # Publication name and optional abbreviated publication name.
 publication: In 2022 the 8th International Conference on Control, Automation and Robotics (ICCAR)
-publication_short: Accepted in IEEE ICCAR 2022
+publication_short: In IEEE ICCAR 2022

 abstract: In this paper, we study the interaction between pedestrians and vehicles and propose a novel neural network structure called the Pedestrian-Vehicle Interaction (PVI) extractor for learning the pedestrian-vehicle interaction.
 We implement the proposed PVI extractor on both sequential approaches (long short-term memory (LSTM) models) and non-sequential approaches (convolutional models).
 We use the Waymo Open Dataset that contains real-world urban traffic scenes with both pedestrian and vehicle annotations.
 For the LSTM-based models, our proposed model is compared with Social-LSTM and Social-GAN, and using our proposed PVI extractor reduces the average displacement error (ADE) and the final displacement error (FDE) by 7.46% and 5.24%, respectively.
 For the convolutional-based models, our proposed model is compared with Social-STGCNN and Social-IWSTCNN, and using our proposed PVI extractor reduces the ADE and FDE by 2.10% and 1.27%, respectively.
 The results show that the pedestrian-vehicle interaction influences pedestrian behavior, and the models using the proposed PVI extractor can capture the interaction between pedestrians and vehicles, and thereby outperform the compared methods.